hitanriverdi/hello-world/README.md

 Hi Humans!

-I try to understand the GitHub
+I am trying to understand the GitHub